-The Handbook is not the only source of information on ML/FT risks or on meeting AML/CFT obligations.
+The Handbook is not the only source of information on ML/FT/PF risks or on meeting AML/CFT/CPF obligations.
 Other sources include:

-- the Isle of Man's National Risk Assessment published by the Cabinet Office; - guidance and good practice provided by the IOMFIU on making suspicious activity reports; - guidance issued by the IOMCE on Financial Sanctions, Terrorism and Terrorist Financing, Proliferation and Proliferation Financing and Trade Based Money Laundering; - guidance issued by the Financial Action Task Force ("FATF") on Money Laundering/ Financing of Terrorism and Proliferation risk; - guidelines on AML/CFT matters including on CDD issued by the Bank for International Settlements Basel Committee on Banking Supervision; and - guidelines on risk factors issued by the European Supervisory Authorities.
+- the Isle of Man's National Risk Assessment published by the Cabinet Office, at the time of publishing this assessment is currently undergoing a wholesale revision; - guidance and good practice provided by the IOMFIU on making suspicious activity reports; - guidance issued by the IOMCI on Financial Sanctions, Terrorism and Terrorist Financing, Proliferation and Proliferation Financing and Trade Based Money Laundering; - guidance issued by the Financial Action Task Force ("FATF") on Money Laundering/ Financing of Terrorism and Proliferation risk as well as topical and sectoral guidance; - guidelines on AML/CFT/CPF matters including on CDD issued by the Bank for International Settlements Basel Committee on Banking Supervision; and - guidelines on risk factors issued by the European Supervisory Authorities.